luismeyer95/zilt/README.md

 expect(draw(input)).toMatchObject(output);
 ```

-To create this function, we will want to iterate over the relevant matrix positions and overwrite them with an `'O'`.
+To solve this problem, we will want to iterate over the relevant matrix positions and overwrite their corresponding cells with an `'O'`.
 By observing the above `output`, we can draw the following conclusions:

 -   `[0, 0]` is the starting position
 -   The steps between cells can be described as follows: